 If you are installing a cast iron bath, you must ensure the floor is strong enough to bear its weight.
 To distribute the weight evenly, place planks or blocks of wood under the legs.
 This is also a good time to fit isolating valves to the water supply pipes if they are not already fitted.

-Feed the overflow pipe into the overflow hole and screw it to the faceplate.
+- With the overflow faceplate on the inside of the bath feed the overflow pipe into the overflow hole and screw it to the faceplate.